stevesch/stevesch-MathVec/README.md

 - Some vector operations are only implemented for vector4 (not vector3).
 When in doubt about the w-component of a vector4, set it to 1.0f.

 - quaternions should almost always be normalized when using them as rotations.
-If you create them properly (e.g. using fromAxisAngle or fromMatrix), this will usually not be a big issue, but if you see that a quaternion is not normalized, something has probably gone wrong.
+If you create them properly (e.g. using fromAxisAngle or fromMatrix), this will usually not be a big issue, but if you see that a quaternion is not normalized (q.abs() should be about 1.0), something has probably gone wrong.